top of page

 Please check that your authoring software is using the best audio quality settings it can use for exporting, using WAV, or just use the highest quality audio settings that your recorder used for the recording.

-Zoom H1n recording settings for the RCA type a level set to 5 on the dial is a good setting as it does not boost the recording levels too high for binuaral recordings.
+Zoom H1n recording settings for the RCA type a level set to 5 on the dial is a good setting as it does not boost the recording levels too high for binaural recordings.

 Tascam DR40X levels set at default at -12db for XLR microphones, this does not boost levels for binaural recordings.